+Designing New Construction

-3. Designing new construction: Recipients shall ensure that the design of new construction, infill construction or additions to historic buildings is compatible with the historic qualities of the historic district or adjacent historic buildings in terms of size, scale, massing, design, color, features, and materials, and is responsive to the recommended approaches for new construction set forth in the Standards.
+The Recipients shall ensure that the design of new construction, infill development, or additions to historic buildings is compatible with the historic qualities of the historic district or adjacent historic buildings.
+Compatibility must be maintained regarding size, scale, massing, design, features, and materials, and must align with the recommended approaches for new construction set forth in the Standards.

-The Recipient shall develop preliminary design plans in consultation with the qualified professional.
-Final plans and specifications will be submitted to the qualified professional for review and approval prior to the initiation of construction activities.
+Design Plan Review: The Recipient shall develop preliminary design plans in consultation with the qualified professional.
+The Recipient must submit final plans and specifications to the qualified professional for review and formal approval prior to initiating any construction activities.

-If the qualified professional determines that the design of the new construction does not meet the Standards or would otherwise result in an adverse effect to historic properties, the Recipient shall notify VDHP and shall consult with the qualified professional and VDHP to modify the design or to develop a Standard Mitigation Measures Agreement in accordance with Section VI.
+Design Modifications: If the qualified professional determines that the design fails to meet the Standards or results in an adverse effect on historic properties, the Recipient shall immediately notify VDHP.
+The Recipient shall consult with the qualified professional and VDHP to modify the design or to develop a Standard Mitigation Measures Agreement pursuant to Section VI.

-If VDHP determines that the Standard Mitigation Measures do not apply, the Agency shall follow the process outlined in Sections VI.
-6 and VI.
-7.
+Inapplicability of Standard Mitigation: If VDHP determines that standard mitigation measures do not apply to the adverse effect, the Agency shall execute the process outlined in Sections VI.F.
+Tribal and Stakeholder Notification and Section VI.
+Dispute Resolution and Council Consultation

-4. Protection of archaeological resources:
+Protection of Archaeological Resources:

-Any project that involve ground disturbance must comply with Sections IV (3), VI (4), VIII, and IX.

-5. Planning Grants: Unless activities being planned only involve exempt activities (see Appendix A), the Recipient is required to follow the provisions of this Programmatic Agreement.
-This provides a chance to identify and resolve issues and opportunities regarding historic and archaeological resources at the planning stage of a project.
+Any project that involving ground- disturbing activities must comply with the archaeological protection and reporting protocols set forth in Section IV.C.
+Identifying and Evaluating Archaeological Resources, Section VI.D , Section VIII.DISCOVERY OF HISTORIC PROPERTIES OR ARCHAEOLOGICAL SITES DURING CONSTRUCTION and Section IX.
+TREATMENT OF HUMAN REMAINS of this Agreement.

+Planning Grants:

+The Recipient shall follow the provisions of this Programmatic Agreement for all planning grants, unless the activities being planned are strictly limited to the exempt activities listed in Appendix A. Integrating this review into the planning stage ensures the early identification and resolution of historic and archaeological resource issues.

-6. Relocation of historic and contributing buildings:
+Relocation of historic and contributing buildings:

-The Recipient and the qualified professional shall consult further with VDHP prior to the approval of plans when historic properties are proposed for relocation.
+The Recipient and the qualified professional shall consult further with VDHP early in the planning process when historic properties are proposed for relocation.

+District Integrity and Alternatives Analysis:

-If a historic property proposed for relocation is a contributing structure within a historic district listed on or eligible for listing on the National Register, the Recipient shall make every effort to relocate the historic property within the same historic district.
-The Recipient shall forward documentation to the qualified professional explaining why relocation is required; the basis for selection of the new site; and a summary of the alternatives to relocation that were considered.
-The qualified professional shall forward documentation to VDHP regarding the location of the proposed new site for VDHP’s review and comment.
-If VDHP objects to the proposed new site, all parties shall consult further with VDHP to evaluate alternate locations.
+If a historic property proposed for relocation is listed in or eligible for the National Register (individually or as a contributing resource to a historic district), the Recipient shall make every effort to relocate the property within its original setting or historic district.
+The Recipient shall submit an alternative analysis to the qualified professional documenting the necessity of the move, the selection criteria for the new site, and minimizing options considered.
+The qualified professional shall submit this documentation to VDHP for a 30-day review and comment period.
+If VDHP objects to the proposed site, all parties shall consult to evaluate alternate locations.

-A qualified archaeological professional shall determine whether there are any potential archaeological sites at the new location.
-If such potential exists, a qualified archaeological professional shall follow the process set out in Section IV(c) of this agreement.
+Archaeological Assessment: Prior to site disturbance, a qualified archaeological professional shall conduct an archaeological assessment of the new location.
+If the new site contains or has the potential to contain archaeological resources, the qualified archaeological professional shall implement the process set out in Section IV.C.
+Identifying and Evaluating Archaeological Resources of this Agreement.

-Upon approval of an alternative site by VDHP, the Recipient shall ensure that all historic properties are moved in accordance with the recommended approaches in Moving Historic Buildings (John Obed Curtis) by a professional mover who has the capability to move historic properties properly.
-A relocation plan shall be submitted to the qualified professional for review and approval.
+Relocation Plan and Standards: Upon written approval of the new site by VDHP, the Recipient shall submit a detailed relocation plan to the qualified professional for review and approval.
+The Recipient shall ensure the move is executed by a licensed, experienced historic building mover in accordance with The Secretary of the Interior’s Standards for the Treatment of Historic Properties and applicable National Park Service moving guidance, including Moving Historic Buildings by John Obed Curtis.